kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I believe Pedro may be involved in adding narcotics to my car in some way, or knows something.
 If anyone tampered with my car in the garage, he would know.
 - I wondered if they managed to add something to come through the air vents, or something I could touch on the door handles maybe.
 - I told Pedro that I had been filmed sexually and I would pay 500 euros for any recordings.
-- He was fired soon after.
+- He was fired soon after that.

 ## Resign from the conservatory